 In response to the COVID-19 pandemic, Simons Institute events are currently taking place online.
 Please register to receive the Zoom webinar access details.

 This workshop will take place Mondays from 8:30 a.m. to 10:30 a.m.
 (PDT).

 The workshop aims to bring together researchers interested in the broad area of synthesis of computational models and systems.
-Software controls an increasingly large part of infrastructure and cyber-physical systems (CPSs), such as sensors, cars and datacenters.
+Software controls an increasingly large part of infrastructure and cyber-physical systems (CPSs), such as sensors, cars, and data centers.
 On the one hand, we therefore need to automate software development as much as possible, which is facilitated by model-based design.
 On the other hand, we need to automate model and system creation, as well as its adaptation and repair.

 The research area of synthesis has seen great progress in the past decade, stemming from novel algorithms and progress in neighboring areas such as constraint solving, game theory and planning.

-The workshop will build on these advances and will aim to build connections between different subareas of synthesis: from program synthesis and model synthesis to methods based on machine learning.
+This workshop will build on these advances and will aim to build connections between different subareas of synthesis: from program synthesis and model synthesis to methods based on machine learning.
 The challenging problem areas that are synthesis for networks and distributed systems are the primary target applications.

 Further details about this workshop will be posted in due course.
 Inquiries may be sent to the organizers workshop-tfcs1 [at] lists.simons.berkeley.edu (at this address).